NVIDIA/aistore/deploy/dev/slurm/README.md

 # In your training script or job submission
 export AIS_ENDPOINT=http://<primary_ip>:51080

-# Your training code can now use AIStore for fast local caching
+# Your training code can now use AIStore as a fast-tier local storage
 ```

 ### 6. Stop the Cluster